Denis Brott: Career

-He has served as an international juror at distinguished competitions including the Evian International String Quartet Competition (1993), the Munich International ARD String Quartet Competition (1996 & 2008), the CBC Radio National Competition for Young Performers (1997), the Munich International ARD Cello Competition (1998) and at the Banff International String Quartet Competition (BISQC) twice.
+He has served as an international juror at distinguished competitions including the Evian International String Quartet Competition (1993), the Munich International ARD String Quartet Competition (1996 & 2008), the CBC Radio National Competition for Young Performers (1997), the Munich International ARD Cello Competition (1998) and at the Banff International String Quartet Competition twice.

-Brott performed for nine years with the Orford String Quartet during which time he recorded 25 chamber music CD’s.
+Brott performed for nine years with the Orford String Quartet, during which time he recorded 25 chamber music CDs.
 During his tenure the quartet was named Ensemble of the Year by the Canadian Music Council (1986) and their recordings of the complete string quartets of Beethoven won the Grand Prix du Disque Award (1998) and two Juno Awards (1985, 1987) for Best Chamber Ensemble Classical Recording.

-Brott appeared as invited guest cellist with some of the world’s finest string quartets including the Emerson, Guarneri, Tokyo, St. Lawrence, Fine Arts, Dover, Ulysses and Barbican String Quartets.
+Brott appeared as invited guest cellist with some of the world's finest string quartets including the Emerson, Guarneri, Tokyo, St. Lawrence, Fine Arts, Dover, Ulysses, and Barbican String Quartets.

-Brott has made many recordings as a solo artist; the best known being the Brahms Sonatas for cello and piano with Glen Montgomery, piano, and Homage to Piatigorsky with Samuel Sanders, piano, Evan Drachman, cello and Tony Randall, narrator.
+Brott has made many recordings as a solo artist, the best known being the Brahms Sonatas for cello and piano with Glen Montgomery, piano, and Homage to Piatigorsky with Samuel Sanders, piano, Evan Drachman, cello and Tony Randall, narrator.